Zhang Yihe: The Past is Not Like Smoke

 Zhang's works highlight episodes in which family members and friends are forced to betray one another in the name of revolution.
-In The Past is Not Like Smoke, for instance, Zhang tells the life stories of eight intellectuals and officials who became friends, and explains how they suffered in the Party's political campaigns.
-Those narrated include key players in the early establishment of the People's Republic, including Shi Liang, the minister of justice and deputy chairman of the standing committee of the National People's Congress; Chu Anping, editor-in-chief of the Guangming Daily; Pan Su and husband Zhang Boju (not to be confused with Zhang Yihe's father Zhang Bojun), a scholar and director of the Beijing Zhongshan Calligraphy and Painting Society; Luo Yufeng, the daughter of the late-Qing reformist intellectual Kang Youwei, Nie Gannu, a renowned writer and member of the Chinese People's Political Consultative Conference; and Luo Longji, the minister of forestry and a member of the standing committee of the CPPCC.
+In The Past is Not Like Smoke, for instance, Zhang tells the life stories of eight intellectuals and independent, democratic party members, and how they fell victim to Mao's leftist political campaigns from 1905s to 1970s.
+Characters include key players in the early establishment of the People's Republic, including Shi Liang, the minister of justice and deputy chairman of the standing committee of the National People's Congress; Chu Anping, editor-in-chief of the Guangming Daily; Pan Su and husband Zhang Boju (not to be confused with Zhang Yihe's father Zhang Bojun), a scholar and director of the Beijing Zhongshan Calligraphy and Painting Society; Kang Tongbi and Luo Yifeng, the daughter and granddaughter of the late-Qing reformist intellectual Kang Youwei; Nie Gannu, a renowned writer and member of the Chinese People's Political Consultative Conference; and Luo Longji, the minister of forestry and a member of the standing committee of the CPPCC.

 Her writing "stresse[s] the importance of not allowing history to be forgotten, a deeply sensitive issue," according to Richard Spenser of The Telegraph.
 The banning of her book Lingren Wangshi inspired her response to the authorities.

 Zhang has written commentaries on Ai Weiwei and many other issues of contemporary import.